crazy-max/csgo-server-launcher/README.md

 * **UPDATE_LOG** - The update log file name.
 * **UPDATE_EMAIL** - Mail address where the update's logs are sent.
 Leave empty to disable sending mail.
 * **UPDATE_RETRY** - Number of retries in case of failure of the update.
 * **API_AUTHORIZATION_KEY** - To download maps from the workshop, your server needs access to the steam web api.
-To allow this you'll need an authorization key which you can generate : http://steamcommunity.com/dev/apikey
+Leave empty if the ``webapi_authkey.txt`` file exists.
+Otherwise, to allow this you'll need an authorization key which you can generate : http://steamcommunity.com/dev/apikey
 * **WORKSHOP_COLLECTION_ID** - A collection id from the Maps Workshop.
 The API_AUTHORIZATION_KEY is required.
 More info : https://developer.valvesoftware.com/wiki/CSGO_Workshop_For_Server_Operators
 * **WORKSHOP_START_MAP** - A map id in the selected collection (WORKSHOP_COLLECTION_ID).
 The API_AUTHORIZATION_KEY is required.
 * **PARAM_START** - Launch settings server.